peteanderson80/bottom-up-attention/README.md

 `BATCH_SIZE: -1` is required for OHEM

-And I've already provided two configuration files for you(w/ OHEM and w/o OHEM) under `experiments/cfgs` folder, you could just use them and needn't change anything.
+And I've already provided two configuration files for you(w/ OHEM and w/o OHEM) under `experiments/cfgs` folder, you could just m and needn't change anything.

 #### Results on MS-COCO